 Types of Lab Reports

-There are two formal types of lab reports, i.e. internal and external lab reports.
+There are two formal types of lab reports: internal and external.

 Internal lab reports

-These are types of reports that are primarily written for use within a company and also within structured organizations such as educational institutions and research centers, thus, the report writer’s focus is to target fellow employees who are probably familiar with the methodology and equipment used in formulating the lab report.
-Since the target of an internal report is within the same organization, the language is less formal and the report itself is result-oriented.
+These reports are primarily written for use within a company as well as within educational institutions and research centers, thus, the writer is addressing fellow employees who are probably familiar with the methodology and equipment used in the experiment.
+Since the target audience of an internal report is within the same organization, the language is less formal, and the report itself focuses more on the results.

 External lab reports